podobu/wifimenu/README.md

 # wifimenu

-A Bash script to connect to a Wi-Fi network using nmli and a launcher.
+A Bash script to connect to a Wi-Fi network using NetworkManager and a launcher.

 ![img-networks.png](./Previews/img-networks.png)
 ![img-networks2.png](./Previews/img-networks2.png)